machikania/phyllosoma/RP2350LCD147/readme-e.txt

 　　MachiKania type P BASIC system main unit (USB keyboard connection version) Connects a PC and RP2350-LCD-1.47 via USB cable and transfer the uf2 file Directly edit and execute BASIC programs with the built-in editor and USB keyboard

+[pcconnect] directory
+　Contains tools for transferring files in a PC to MachiKania via USB cable

 readme-e.txt
 　This file